astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 reference, but back extrapolation shows that this "star" was actually, unbeknownst to anyone at the time, the planet Neptune!
 ```

+{numref}`neptune` shows a scan from Galileo's observing notebook,
+which he sketched on the night of 27 Dec 1612.
+It shows Jupiter
+in the middle, with three moons to the right and a single moon to
+the left.
+He also included a background star, above and to the
+left, or so he thought.
+If you take a planetarium application
+and set the date to 27 Dec 1612, you can scan through the night
+to discover exactly when the moons line up with Galileo's drawing,
+and you will see that the nearby "star" is actually Neptune!
 ```

 By the mid-19th century, it was becoming clear that Mercury did not